 Qatar’s capital city of Doha is its economic center.
 A large number of domestic and international organizations, including the country’s largest oil and gas companies, are headquartered in Doha.

 Qatar’s economic growth is almost exclusively due to its natural gas and petroleum industries, which began to develop in the mid-20th century.
 The country is a member of OPEC, and the world’s leading exporter of liquefied natural gas.
 Qatar has no income tax, and very low levels of unemployment.
-Exciting opportunities for growth are available to your business through ocean freight shipping from the US to Qatar.
+Exciting opportunities for growth are available to your business through ocean freight to Qatar.

 A 40-foot container can ship up to 22 standard pallets, while a 20-foot container holds 10 standard pallets.
 If your shipment is equal to half a container or more (so, at least six standard pallets), you’ll need FCL.
 FCL is also your best option even with small shipments if you feel that contact with other exporters’ goods could pose a risk to your merchandise.